cpfiffer/microstructure.exchange/index.md

 ## Announcements

+- Do you want to be a co-author of the first crowd-sourced community paper in Economics/Finance?
+The project coordinators have pulled it off once before in Neuroscience, leading to a 2020 publication in Nature.
+They now turn to market microstructure.
+More information [here](https://fincap.academy/).
 - The [Microstructure Online Seminars Asia Pacific](https://sites.google.com/site/esojli/online-sem-ap) series hosts previous Microstructure Exchange speakers at times that better match the Australia, Hong Kong, and Singapore time zone.
 - The [Summer School on Market Microstructure](https://microstructure-course.com/), presented by Thierry Foucault and Albert Menkveld, will be hosted on June 7-11, 2021 at Stockholm Business School.
 It is a one-week intensive course, suitable for PhD students and advanced practitioners.